40 Scotland Facts and Trivia Questions

 In Edinburgh, there is the world’s biggest street party.

-On New Year’s Day, brave people run into the Firth of the Forth river at South Queensferry for charity!
+On New Year’s Day, brave people run into the Firth of the Forth River at South Queensferry!

 This swim is called The Loony Dook.